JimLundin/opendpm/PUBLISHING.md

 # Publishing Workflows with UV

-This document outlines the publishing workflows for the OpenDPM workspace using UV commands.
+This document outlines the publishing workflows for the DPM Toolkit workspace using UV commands.

 ## Overview

-The OpenDPM workspace contains two packages that require publishing:
+The DPM Toolkit workspace contains two packages that require publishing:

-1. **opendpm** - Main CLI tool (published to PyPI)
+1. **dpm-toolkit** - Main CLI tool (published to PyPI)
 2. **dpm2** - Generated Python package from conversion artifacts (requires regeneration before publishing)

 The other workspace projects (`archive`, `migrate`, `scrape`) are internal dependencies and should not be published separately.